neurodata/ndreg/README.md

 All of the data you mounted should be in the `/run/data` directory in the Docker image.
 Keep in mind that anything added to/deleted from that directory is also added to/deleted from the local machine (not just the Docker image) <br/>

-You can look at the sample notebook in this repository to see how to use the two packages `Preprocessor` and `Registerer`
+You can look at the sample notebook in `/run/ndreg/Registration package test.ipynb` to see how to use the two packages `Preprocessor` and `Registerer`